polterguy/anarq/README.md

 {
   "visibility": "public",
   "topic": "news",
   "content": "Actual content of your post.
-Can be Markdown" }
+Can contain Markdown but NOT HTML" }
 ```